ansilo-data/ansilo/ansilo-docs/docs/fundamentals/configuration.md

 :::caution
 The above example hard-codes sensitive passwords to provide a minimal example.
-It is recommended to store any sensitive values outside of the configuration and import them using of the directives below.
+It is recommended to store any sensitive values outside of the configuration and import them using the directives below.
 :::

 ### Sections